bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 The Seagate Central natively uses a 64K page size kernel for the sake of disk performance however the 4K page size kernel is significantly more memory efficient.
-Since the Debian operating system is more memory hungry than the native Seagate Central firmware it is necessary to make this compromise between disk peformance and memory efficiency.
+Since the Debian operating system is more memory hungry than the native Seagate Central firmware it is necessary to make this compromise between disk performance and memory efficiency.

 If you wish, you can recompile the kernel according to your own desire and